-Cheap Flights from Boston Logan International to Baltimore Washington International
+Cheap Flights from Boston Logan International to Baltimore Washington International in 2019

 Flight information Boston Logan International to Baltimore Washington International